 You’ll fall in love with your childhood all over again with with rich vanilla Homemade Confetti Cake with an upscale cream cheese Swiss meringue buttercream.

-Sometimes you want a really old school cake style cake.
-There’s nothing more old school than rainbow sprinkles.
-Perfect for all types of celebrations, like birthdays, holidays, New Years, baby showers and Sundays, this homemade confetti cake will bring back the memories of your childhood, but just a bit grown up.
+Like these sprinkle cookies or this yellow sheet cake, this cake is perfect for all types of celebrations, like birthdays, holidays, New Years, baby showers and Sundays, this homemade confetti cake will bring back the memories of your childhood, but just a bit grown up.

 We’re going to make an ultra moist 3-layer cake with a cream cheese buttercream.
 To give it a little more sophistication, the buttercream is a Swiss Meringue buttercream, so it’s super silky and not too sweet.
 You’ll be so glad you ditched the box stuff after one bite.